 Here are some of the risk factors for diabetes.
 Keep reading below for more detail from Dr Jean Hofve on each of these risk factors. –

 - Breed or genetics

 - GMOs (genetically modified organisms)

 - Metabolic syndrome

 Autoimmunity means the body attacks its own tissue and destroys it.
-If the beta cells that make insulin in the pancreas get destroyed, this causes diabetes.
-Half of all canine diabetes cases are thought to be due to autoimmunity.
+If the beta cells that make insulin in the pancreas get destroyed, this causes diabetes (2).
 It can be triggered by a number of things:

 - Drugs including antibiotics

 - Hungarian Puli

 - Old English Sheepdog